-On January 18, 2008, the Company entered into a Subscription Agreement with an accredited investor pursuant to which the Company issued and sold promissory notes in the principal amount of \$220,000 and three-year warrants to purchase an aggregate of 660,000 shares of the Registrant's common stock at a fixed exercise price of \$0.50 per share.
+On January 18, 2008, we entered into a Subscription Agreement with an accredited investor pursuant to which we issued and sold promissory notes in the principal amount of \$220,000 and three-year warrants to purchase an aggregate of 660,000 shares of the Registrant's common stock at a fixed exercise price of \$0.50 per share.
 The promissory note bears interest compounded monthly at the annual rate of nine percent (9%) and matures on October 19, 2008.
-The net proceeds to the Company were \$220,000.
+The net proceeds to us were \$220,000.